 One of the most controversial aspects of patent law is that it doesn't recognize differences between types of inventions.
 This is a difficult issue for industries in which innovation can take years.
 For example, medications often must go through years of tests before they are ready to be marketed, but a provisional patent lasts for only 12 months.
 This creates a weakness for the intellectual property of pharmaceutical companies.

 Patents are a vital part of IP law.
 They protect inventions and encourage startups and large companies to come up with new ideas.
 They have played an important role in society since the Patent Act of 1790 first went into effect.

 As the world has grown more complex, so has patent law.
 Some industries, such as technology and pharmaceuticals, have special challenges when it comes to dealing with IP issues.
 It is important that these types of companies — and really, any other sort of company — have the proper legal help when they are trying to get a patent, sue for patent infringement, or defend against infringement charges.

 If you need help navigating patent law, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.